unitreerobotics/unifolm-world-model-action/README.md

 ```

 ### Client Setup
-- **Step-1**: Follow the instructions in [unitree_deploy/README.md](https://github.com/unitreerobotics/unifolm-world-model-action/blob/main/unitree_deploy/README.md) to create create the ```unitree_deploy``` conda environment, install the required packages, lanuch the controllers or services on the real-robot.
+- **Step-1**: Follow the instructions in [unitree_deploy/README.md](https://github.com/unitreerobotics/unifolm-world-model-action/blob/main/unitree_deploy/README.md) to create the ```unitree_deploy``` conda environment, install the required packages, Launch the controllers or services on the real-robot.
 - **Step-2**: Open a new terminal and establish a tunnel connection from the client to the server:
 ```
 ssh user_name@remote_server_IP -CNg -L 8000:127.0.0.1:8000